All About It

 Will I be with my friends?

-The Blues Train is ticketed in a similar manner to most theatrical events, i.e. ticket allocation is divided by sections (in our case, carriages).
-Whilst individual seats in the carriages themselves are not allocated, the start carriage (and therefore the group of people you will be with for the rest of the evening as you progress to subsequent carriages) is allocated at the time of purchase.
-Therefore, it is essential that when booking, if you want to be with other people who have already purchased tickets, or who are planning to purchase tickets, you know which carriage they are starting in (i.e. A, B, C or D, indicated on their ticket) and also that you ensure that you buy available tickets for that carriage.
+Whilst individual seats in the carriages themselves are not allocated, the start carriage is allocated at the time of purchase.
+Therefore, it is essential that when booking, if you want to travel with family or friends, you must know which carriage they are starting in (i.e. A, B, C or D, indicated on their ticket) and also that you ensure that you buy tickets for that carriage.

 What carriage will I be in?